Slay the jargon dragons at your company with The Marketer’s Data Dictionary: our user-friendly guide to 50 terms you need to know.

 We’re passionate about data compliance, security, and management.
 We’re also certified and regularly audited and love helping our clients do the same.
 To learn more about our approach read our Privacy and Information Security policy.

 General Data Protection Regulation (GDPR) is a reform designed to give individuals greater control of their data.
-It has been created to be centered around individuals – with a hefty responsibility on organizations, to empower greater transparency and accountability.
+It has been created to be centered around individuals – with a hefty responsibility on organisations, to empower greater transparency and accountability.
 Want to know more?
 Here’s a simple summary on how GDPR may affect your business.